tobias/bumpkin/bumpkin-clj/README.md

 # bumpkin-clj

-A Clojure library designed to ... well, that part is up to you.
+A clojure implementation of bumpkin.

 ## Usage

-FIXME
+`lein run ../factorial.bk`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Tobias Crawley

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.